HLammers/cybo-drummer/README.md

 * Press the DEL button to delete the trigger
 ###### note
 * Select the note to which the trigger responds
+> [!TIP]
+> If a device doesn’t respond to the notes your assigned, try one ocatve lower or one ocatve higher.
+There is no official MIDI standard for octave numbers.
+Cybo-Drummer follows the Scientific Pitch Notiation standard, which defines the middle C as C4, so in Cybo-Drummer MIDI note 60 is C4, but some manufacturers define MIDI note as C3 and some as C5.
 ###### pedal cc
 * Optionally set a CC number (1 to 128) on which the trigger can be made dependent
 * Many electronic drum kits send the openness of the hi-hat foot pedal using CC 5, which needs to be used to distinguish between open and closed hi-hat triggers